Best Military Spouse Jobs and Active Duty Military Side Hustles Around the Globe (2021 Entrepreneurship Guide)

 And what of the food?
 Japan is a bounty of fish and vegetables—many that might be quite foreign to the average American now finding themselves wandering the local Japanese grocery store wondering what to purchase to cook for themselves, or their military family.
 Can you plug Japan’s national and regional diet tendencies into a one-on-one course offering for local families?
 Or, better yet, a one-to-many cooking course you could host in person, or online?
 Trips to the grocery store could be educational and worth an entry fee, recipes could be shared as part of a group forum remember my mention of Slack just a moment ago, or heck… even a paid newsletter that you could set up on the fly using Substack.

 Or, you could even create a course, or membership platform using Kartra.
 You could even just a simple no-charge newsletter using Mailchimp to build a community at first, see where the community takes you, and then move it to Kartra.
 The wonderful thing about this is for though most part it’s largely a portable effort.
 With each new country or state you visit, you could help other transplanted military spouses, or service members with the same problem in their new hometown.
+It’s an easy to ramp up job for military spouses.
 And, if you’re in Japan now, working this side hustle, when you’re transferred to another base, you could also transfer your knowledge of Japan’s cuisine to other cities as well… if next you land in Germany, you could cover Japanese markets in Berlin, and do this sort of side hustle for the local German population, or again for transplanted expats and their trailing spouse and dependents.
 There is a TON of opportunity here, really… especially if you’re not prone to wanting to do a course, per se.
 Keep it simple and stick with one on one, or small group training (cook at home, maybe).
 Think like a personal trainer… that’s essentially what this military side hustle is in the end.

 Speaking of personal trainers, if you’re an fitness aficionado, why not help others stay in shape in their new community?
 Offer morning “bootcamp” style workouts, schedule hiking trips and biking excursions.
 Bike touring companies get HUGE money for this sort of thing—there’s no reason why you couldn’t begin to offer your own service right here in Japan.
 Much of the expense of such trips is in dealing with the trailing bicycle van and lodging.
 But, being in country, you can develop better packages for people that don’t involve having to spend 10K for a trip to Japan to ride a bike around Okinawa.
 Offer it for all expats too.
 Restricting yourself to military, on-base families will initially be much simpler—particularly when thinking about grabbing a captive audience—but, there is a wealth of opportunity to connect with other expats in the area.
 Other moms, other Dads, other “everybodies” really, who would love to meet other folks from Stateside.
 Growing a network is pretty tough in Japan, especially if you’re outside Tokyo.
 Networking events are much more limited, and you’ve kinda’ got to take the reins on your own.
 But, there IS value in providing material for newcomers, and out-goers.
 So, lace up your shoes, get out your wallet and your Suica card, and get to hustlin’.
 This might be the easiest business to start in Japan yet.